skellis46/slipbox/pressure, stress and strain - the body in time.md

 Limitation.
 Narrow the attention.
 The resources.
 To touch the earth and our bodies on it lightly.
 But what do I mean by _scale of time?_

-more like a hobby --to resist the compression of time through neoliberal (eye-roll) pressure. https://seths.blog/2022/01/generative-hobbies/
 #### The game of people you will love

 There's a simple game to play.
 I first read about it in Andri Snaer Magnason's _On Time and Water_.
 The game is to answer the question: "When is someone you will love still going to be alive?"[@magnason-2021-time p.308]